Chixide1/ZenWealth/README.md

 ## Configuration

-Copy the `appsettings.example.json` file to `appsettings.json` and update the values:
+Copy the below json to `appsettings.json` and update the values:

 ```json
 {